Claud-Ling/build/docs/toolchains.md

 ---
 # Flag USE_LOCAL_GCC

 Flag USE_LOCAL_GCC is tested when set up cross compilers (aarch64 and aarch32).
-If it is set to 1 then build system will use the locally installed toolchains:
+If it is set to 1 then build system will try using the locally installed toolchains:

     AARCH32: arm-linux-gnueabihf-gcc
     AARCH64: aarch64-linux-gnu-gcc
+    GOOGLE32: armv7a-cros-linux-gnueabi-gcc
 Otherwise 'make toolchains' must be invoked firstly and build system will try downloading toolchains remotely as indicated by [Guidance on sdesigns ARM GNU/Linux toolchain](http://avenue.sdesigns.com/depts/RD/Teams/DTV/Wiki/Guidance%20on%20sdesigns%20ARM%20GNU%20Linux%20toolchain.aspx). i.e.

     make toolchains USE_LOCAL_GCC=0